Samuel Walsh (artist)

-Samuel Walsh was born in London, England to Irish parents in 1951.
-His mother was from Limerick, Ireland and his father from Ennis, Ireland.
-After his family returned to Ireland to relocate in Limerick, Walsh continued to live and study in London.
-He joined his family in Limerick in 1968, where he resided until 1990.
-He now lives and works in County Clare.
+Samuel Walsh is an Irish abstract artist.
+He is a member of Aosdána, founder of the National Collection of Contemporary Drawing and is closely associated with the beginnings of EVA International.
+Born in London in 1951 to Irish parents, he moved to Limerick, Ireland in 1968, where he resided until 1990.
+He now lives and works in Co.
+Clare.

+Biography

+Early life

-Upon relocating to Limerick, he was educated at Villiers Secondary School, where he sat the Irish Leaving Certificate.
-He has stated that he struggled academically and did not receive good marks.
-(He was inducted into the Villiers School Roll of Honour in 2012.)
-After finishing secondary school, he studied at the Limerick School of Art and Design, Mary Immaculate College of Education, Limerick and the National College of Art & Design, Dublin.
+Walsh was born in Wimbledon, London on 17 September 1951, to Irish parents.
+His father, Thomas 'Tommy' Walsh, was originally from Ennis, Co.
+Clare, Ireland and his mother Margaret 'Gladys' Walsh was originally from Limerick, Ireland.
+He spent his early years living near Wandsworth Common and was schooled in Spencer Park School (closed 1985).
+Walsh's family returned to Ireland, while he continued to live and study in London.
+He joined his family in Limerick, Ireland in 1968.
+Upon relocating to Limerick, he was educated at Villiers Secondary School where he sat the Irish Leaving Certificate (he was inducted into the Villiers School Roll of Honour in 2012).
+After completing secondary school, he studied at Limerick School of Art and Design, Limerick; Mary Immaculate College of Education, Limerick; and the National College of Art & Design, Dublin.

+Marriage and children

+Walsh married Ursula Brick, a Senior Lecturer at the Limerick School of Art & Design in 1978 and they had three children.
+Ursula died after a short illness in 2023.

+Career

-Walsh is closely associated with the beginnings of the Exhibition of Visual Art (EVA/EV+A/eva international), Limerick.
+Walsh is closely associated with the beginnings of the Exhibition of Visual Art (EVA/EV+A/eva international), Limerick, Limerick.
 In 1987 he founded the National Collection of Contemporary Drawing which hangs in the Limerick City Gallery of Art.
 Walsh is represented in Ireland by the Oliver Sears Gallery, Dublin where he held his first solo show (with that gallery) in 2014.